Jacob Pitts: Awards and honors

 In 2008, Pitts was presented the Best Ensemble Award at the ShoWest Convention in the United States for his part in 21.
 The award was also presented to Jim Sturgess, Kevin Spacey, Kate Bosworth, Laurence Fishburne, Aaron Yoo, Liza Lapira, and Josh Gad for their parts in the movie.

 Filmography

 Personal life

-Pitts married Slovakian actress/director Tereza Nvotová in 2020.
-They reside in Bratislava, Slovakia.
+Pitts married Slovak actress and director Tereza Nvotová in 2020.
+They live between Prague and New York.